uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

 For the main file, we need to import more modules from which

 ### Easy mode file
+The layout for easy mode shows up when this file is loaded.
+Players can input the Left and Right directions with the buttons during the memory sequence.
 - The code contains the colours of the design layout for Easy mode on the Launchpad.
 - 3 coloured LEDs to represent for the Left Direction, Right Direction and Submit Sequence buttons are programmed to send MIDI messages as feedback to the Raspberry Pi.
-- The 3 LED buttons are implemented with visual colour feedback by changing colour when pressed, and returning back to its original colour.
+- The 3 LED buttons are implemented with **visual colour feedback** by changing colour when pressed, and returning back to its original colour.

 ### Hard mode file
+The layout for hard mode shows up when this file is loaded.
+Players can input the North, South, East and West directions with the buttons during the memory sequence.
 - Contains the code for the design layout for Hard mode.
 - 5 colored LEDs to represent North, South, East, West and Submit Sequence  buttons coded to send MIDI feedback to the Raspberry Pi.
-- Button feedback is also implemented for user experience.
+- Visual feedback is also implemented for user experience.

 ### Main file

 The code file that we will only be running on our Raspberry Pi terminal is our **main file** whch is the master file that sets up the whole game and  controls the running process of each individual game mode.
  - The start button is coded inside the main file to start and load the whole game on the Launchpad.
  - The functions of the two difficulty mode buttons are coded in the main file to switch between easy and hard mode.
-This means that the main file can load both the easy and hard mode ```python``` code files depending on which difficulty mode button the player presses.
+This means that the main file can load the easy or hard mode depending on which difficulty mode button the player presses.
+- The difficulty mode buttons can be pressed when the easy or hard mode is on the Launchpad.